Braspag/braspag.github.io/_i18n/pt/_posts/antifraude/2018-02-23-retroalimentacaochargeback.md

 |DeviceFingerprint|Fingerprint do dispositivo do comprador|
 |DeviceFingerprintSmartId|Fingerprint do dispositivo do comprador|

-## Tabela 2 - Result.ErrorMessages
+## Tabela 2 - Result.ProcessingStatus

 Possíveis retornos do chargeback enviado.